feidens/academic-website/content/authors/admin/_index.md

 # Text can follow like a small cv summary
 ---
 My research interests include privacy-preserving, and attribute-based cryptography.
-I am currently a PhD student at Paderborn University.
+I am currently technology manager at Utimaco GmbH where my responsibilities range from innovation, research, and security to cryptography for the next generation of hardware security modules.
+Before that I finished my PhD at the Paderborn University at the end of 2022.
+I was a member of the Codes and Cryptography Group of Prof. Dr. Johannes Blömer and my research focus is privacy-preserving cryptography in the area of digital signatures and attribute-based authentication schemes.